cabo/mtct/draft-bormann-core-media-content-type-format.md

 This clearly reverts to the understanding of Media-Type-Name we use.

-Instead of prolonging this confusion, we define as a separate term:
+In order to resolve some of this confusion, we define as a separate term:

 Content-Type:
 : A Media-Type-Name, optionally associated with parameters (separated from